firolightfog/Yolow/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/34127628/177008993-9b384b4c-4ca0-4ae8-92a4-8ce2eed897db.png">

+### Sequin
+Queen of Sequencers.
+Slim, smooth, beautiful but noone really understands her.
+It delivers a CV sequence according to a clock but the pulse width (PW), notes can be modified by external LFOs.
+You can also enable or disable any clock pulse by an external CV (ENBL) or set the probability (PRB) for instant excitement.

 ### PushMeSeq
 It is a variable trigger sequencer.
 It expects monophonic clock and reset input.
 Simple 'push and play' kind of sequencer with an additional knob on setting the mode.
 The available modes are: